 Later, when you return to the “material”, the owl is still with you.
 The owl is primarily a powerful symbol of mystery or secret, and then everything else.

 You have seen that some owls are associated with evil, with witchcraft, some see in them a symbol of destruction.
 You won’t go wrong if you put intelligence, brilliance, speed, clarity of thought, resourcefulness, wisdom, great intuition, and independence on the owl attribute list.
 The symbolism that we so often neglect is that death does not always mean only physical death, but also the dying of some old habits, even old relationships.

 In most cases, the appearance of an owl shows that it is time to get rid of something (or someone), to allow it to leave you.
 It is like dreams, where the owl warns you you will face some temptation or danger, and you will have to be very smart and thoughtful to respond to the challenge.

-Withdrawing wise moves required in such moments, and the change that will follow that depends solely on your willingness to accept it, without being enslaved by old habits and prejudices.
+Withdrawing wise moves is required in such moments, and the change that will follow depends solely on your willingness to accept it, without being enslaved by old habits and prejudices.

 The owl totem is a sign of wisdom and power.
 The owl is an animal that sees in the dark, even better than humans can see during the day.
 It also has incredible hearing abilities, allowing it to locate prey from long distances away.
 These two natural skills are qualities that many people wish they had themselves!
 Owls have been used as symbols for these traits since ancient times – making them popular with many cultures and civilizations.